cye30/Jump-and-Cut-the-Rope-Doodle-/README.md

 Imported images for the candy and stars.
 Stars can now be displayed and achieved.
 Then, I worked on the cut method to delete fixedPoints and “cut” the rope when mousePresses on it. | Worked on the monster class and ensure that the monster can attack doodle
 5/30/2022 | 5/28/2022
 Merged main branch onto my branch.
 Fixed attract method so candy has physics when attached to the rope. | Debugged the current code and ensure that restart and pause buttons are working
- |
 5/31/2022 | 5/29/2022
-Made the restart and pause icons then, merged into the main branch and created the demo branch. | Met with Partner to resolve issues related to the physics in the candy class.
+Made the restart and pause icons then, merged into the main branch and created the demo branch.
+Created spike class to display spikes which is a line of triangles that can break the candy. | Met with Partner to resolve issues related to the physics in the candy class.
+Resolved merge conflicts.
-Created spike class to display spikes which is a line of triangles that can break the candy. | Resolved merge conflicts.
- |
 6/1/2022 | 5/30/2022
-Tried working on the cut method to actually cut the rope by finding the intersection between the | Created the image for when the doodle wins.
-Worked on the animation when mouseDragged line and the rope.
-Program freezes when I try to test it. | doodle successfully received his candy
+Tried working on the cut method to actually cut the rope by finding the intersection between the mouseDragged line and the rope.
+Program freezes when I try to test it. | Created the image for when the doodle wins.
+Worked on the animation when doodle successfully received his candy
- |
 6/2/2022 | 6/1/2022
- |
-Fixed the freeze but tried to figure out why the cut method cuts the opposite rope. | Discussed with Christina about how to ensure that we can cut the rope directly
-Also, created the win class to display a tab after the player wins. | instead of cutting the fixpoint of the string
+Fixed the freeze but tried to figure out why the cut method cuts the opposite rope.
+Also, created the win class to display a tab after the player wins. | Discussed with Christina about how to ensure that we can cut the rope directly instead of cutting the fixpoint of the string
- |
 6/3/2022 | 6/2/2022
 Cutting rope in mouseDragged now works after I deleted the boolean for the y value. | Helped Christina with debugging the cut method.
- |
 6/4/2022 | 6/4/2022
 Used the button class to create buttons for the winning tab. | Worked on the bullet feature for monsters.
 Added background music for the game.
-Discovered and resolved
- | bugs in the celebration animation.
+Discovered and resolved bugs in the celebration animation.
 Merged with the main branch and resolved merge conflicts.
- |
 6/6/2022 | 6/6/2022
 Worked on the spikes breaking the candy feature.
 Candy bounces weirdly on them upon contact. | Presented a Demo in class.
-Brainstormed how to create the rope simulation with
+Brainstormed how to create the rope simulation with Christina.
- | Christina.
- |
 6/7/2022 | 6/7/2022
-Created animation of candy shattering when it hits the spikes. | Created a new drawline method based on yesterday’s brainstorming. that would break the strings into
+Created animation of candy shattering when it hits the spikes. | Created a new drawline method based on yesterday’s brainstorming. that would break the strings into equal segments.
- | equal segments.
- |
 6/8/2022 | 6/8/2022
 Modified the candy so the doodle won’t eat it if broken.  | Modifying the original attract methods in candy to work on rope.
-Studying different parts of the code
- | to figure out what’s wrong with the rope codes.
+Studying different parts of the code to figure out what’s wrong with the rope codes.
- |
 6/9/2022 | 6/9/2022
-Made a timer to display the win tab five seconds after winning animation and made the corner buttons | Continued to try fixing the rope simulation.
+Made a timer to display the win tab five seconds after winning animation and made the corner buttons stop working when the win tab appears.
+Met with Angel to debug the problems in our code. | Continued to try fixing the rope simulation.
 Created a Node class.
-Tried creating stop working when the win tab appears.
-Met with Angel to debug the problems in our code. | an array to store the nodes.
-Implemented all the methods, but still need to figure out why the
- | ropes are not displaying.
-Met with Christina and debugged issues associated with the victory
- | celebration and tab.
+Tried creating an array to store the nodes.
+Implemented all the methods, but still need to figure out why the ropes are not displaying.
+Met with Christina and debugged issues associated with the victory celebration and tab.
 Added three buttons and created a timer variable.
- |
 6/10/2022 | 6/10/2022
 Created a new mode system to make a menu page and now the menu button works. | Trying to debug rope-related methods.
 It seems to be displaying rope multiple times.
-Modify different
- | methods to figure out what’s wrong.
+Modify different methods to figure out what’s wrong.
- |
 6/11/2022 | 6/11/2022
 All button functions for the win tab function correctly.
-Then reorganized main.pde to group | Continue to try to figure out how to create the rope-like effect for the string.
-Referenced OrbChain Lab. into levels.
-Had to debug with Angel after moving around the code. | It’s finally working!
-Met with Christina to fix the bugs that are created after implementing
- | the level system.
+Then reorganized main.pde to group into levels.
+Had to debug with Angel after moving around the code. | Continue to try to figure out how to create the rope-like effect for the string.
+Referenced OrbChain Lab.It’s finally working!
+Met with Christina to fix the bugs that are created after implementing the level system.
 Debugged rope by changing the List array to ArrayList.
- | Resolved merge conflicts together
+Resolved merge conflicts together
- |
 6/12/2022 | 6/12/2022
 Made three distinct levels and added star features.
-Created buttons for each level. | Resolved some errors that resulted from merging.
+Created buttons for each level.
+Fixed the bug that allowed the doodle to move after victory.
+Met with Angel to debug any remaining problems in the code.
+Worked on the README file. | Resolved some errors that resulted from merging.
 Fixed the prototype and the UML.
-Fixed the bug that allowed the doodle to move after victory.
-Met with Angel to debug | Met with Christina to resolve issues associated with the level system. any remaining problems in the code.
-Worked on the README file. |
+Met with Christina to resolve issues associated with the level system.